dinanathsj29/angular7-step-by-step-tutorial/README.md

 ---------------------
 - `Angular app`: (Show graphical representation of `src -> app -> components` folder)
     - Angular apps are modular in nature
-    - Consists of one or more modules (Angular App is a collection of one or many module)
+    - Consists of one or more modules (Angular App is a collection of one or many modules)
     - Modules are main feature area - User module, Admin module, Dashboard module, Employee module)
     - `Angular Application Root Module is AppModule (app.module.ts) `
     - `Modules` are lines of code which can be IMPORTed or EXPORTed